datanav/docs/technical/superoffice-tripletex.rst

 SuperOffice Quotealternative to Tripletex Order
 -----------------------------------------------
-Every SuperOffice Quotealternative will be synchronized with a Tripletex Order.
+Before any synchronization can take place, a link between a SuperOffice Quotealternative and a Tripletex Order must be established.

+A new Tripletex Order will be created from a SuperOffice Quotealternative if it is connected to a SuperOffice Quoteline that is synchronized into Tripletex.

 Once a link between a SuperOffice Quotealternative and a Tripletex Order is established, it will keep in sync between the two systems, regardless of where it is edited.